imanmalih/Mars-Html/README.md

 # Mars-Html
-Disclaimer: Assisstance was use from LA's,tutors, google.
+Disclaimer: Assisstance and Advice was given from LA's,tutors, web.

 ## Mars Webscraping